-Examples of mental anguish include feelings of fright, stress, distress, depression or grieving a loss.
+Examples of mental anguish include feelings of fright, stress, distress, depression, or grieving a loss.
 These are sometimes more emotional injuries.
 PTSD is something you may hear about the most, but it is definitely not as common for injured people as depression.

 Visiting a doctor may not seem like that big a deal, but what if you had to go once a month for the rest of your life?
 What if it was once a week?
 Oftentimes, people with neck or back injuries spend the rest of their lives trying to control the symptoms.
-This inconvenience is a separate loss than the pain itself.
+This inconvenience is a separate loss from the pain itself.

 7. Aggravation of a disease or physical defect

 What if someone has pain from an old injury but is hit by a car or falls down because of an employee’s negligence and now their pain is worse?
 This is very common because an injury often makes a person more susceptible to further injury.
 Can the person still make an insurance recovery for the aggravation of their old injury?
 The answer is yes.